Guide to Manual Handling at Work

 Why is care over manual handling important?

-Injuries through improper handling can harm both the handler and the business or employee.
+Injuries through improper handling can harm the handler and the business or employee.

-Back injuries, for instance, can mean people can be out of work for months, unable to carry out tasks both at work and at home.
-Elbow or other joint injuries may mean less time away from work, and more chance of overall mobility, but can still cause issues carrying out everyday tasks such as writing or walking.
+Back injuries, for instance, can mean people are out of work for months, unable to carry out tasks both at work and at home.
+Elbow or other joint injuries may mean less time away from work and more chance of overall mobility, but they can still cause issues carrying out everyday tasks such as writing or walking.

-Anyone signed off work can face financial difficulty, and it also means your business is one person down.
+Anyone signed off work can face financial difficulty, which also means your business is one person down.
 Depending on the severity of the injury, the person may face a lifetime of pain or mobility issues.

 What should I do to reduce manual handling risks?